-1 Scope:
+1 Scope

-- 1.1 This specification covers the design, manufacture, performance, operation, functioning, and testing of incinerators intended to incinerate garbage and other shipboard wastes generated during the ship's normal service (i.e. maintenance, operational, domestic and cargo associated waste, excluding cargo associated wastes contaminated with Annex II and III substances as defined in the International Convention for the Prevention of Pollution From Ships, 1973, as modified by the Protocol of 1978 (MARPOL 73/78)). - 1.2 This specification applies to those incinerator plants with capacities up to 1,160 kW per unit. - 1.3 This specification does not apply to systems on special incinerator ships, e.g., for burning industrial wastes such as chemicals, manufacturing residues, etc. - 1.4 This specification does not address the electrical supply to the unit, nor the foundation connections and stack connections. - 1.5 This specification provides emission requirements in annex A1, and fire protection requirements in annex A2.
-Provisions for incinerators integrated with heat recovery units and provisions for flue gas temperature are given in annex A3 and annex A4, respectively. - 1.6 This standard may involve hazardous materials, operations, and equipment.
+- 1.1 This specification covers the design, manufacture, performance, operation and testing of incinerators intended to incinerate garbage and other shipboard wastes generated during the ship's normal service. - 1.2 This specification applies to those incinerator plants with capacities up to 1,500 kW per unit. - 1.3 This specification does not apply to systems on special incinerator ships, e.g., for burning industrial wastes such as chemicals, manufacturing residues, etc. - 1.4 This specification does not address the electrical supply to the unit, nor the foundation connections and stack connections. - 1.5 This specification provides emission requirements in annex A1, and fire protection requirements in annex A2.
+Provisions for incinerators integrated with heat recovery units and provisions for flue gas temperature are given in annex A3 and annex A4, respectively. - 1.6 This specification may involve hazardous materials, operations, and equipment.
 This standard does not purport to address all of the safety problems associated with its use.
 It is the responsibility of the user of this standard to establish appropriate safety and health practices and determine the applicability of regulatory limitations prior to use, including possible port State limitations.